joshuapsteele/joshuapsteele.github.io/content/posts/2015-12-08-improvising-church-state.md

 - ""
 rank_math_robots:
 - a:1:{i:0;s:5:"index";}
-title: 'Improvising Church &#038; State: Overaccepting as a Synthesis of Anglican and Anabaptist Approaches'
+title: 'Improvising Church and State: Overaccepting as a Synthesis of Anglican and Anabaptist Approaches'
 url: /improvising-church-state/
 ---